-These bits setting for priority selection is same as bit 2-0 of the register 44h
+These bits setting for priority selection are the same as bit 2-0 of the register 44h

-Bit 7: ETM, Edge trigger enable.
-When this bit set to 1 and Bit 4 set to 0, interrupt is triggered by low go high edge.
+Bit 7: ETM, Edge trigger mode enable.
+When this bit is set and bit 4 is set to 0, interrupt is triggered by low go high edge.